 We also encourage parishioners to make their own funeral arrangements.
 Planning this service for yourself is a generous way to help your family and friends honor your life.
 Your completed funeral planning document will be kept on file at the church.

-To learn more about the funeral services available at St. James, please contact the parish office by calling 910.763.1628 or emailing Leah Magruder at [email protected].
+To learn more about the funeral services available at St. James, please contact the parish office by calling 910.763.1628 or emailing [email protected].

 - St. James Foundation